Thu, 6/14/2018 - 5:30pm - 8:00pm

 Join us to learn about this significant standard as we network with the sustainability community and recognize an exemplary project and individual from Lehigh Valley!
 Nomination details can be found below.

 Food and beverages will be provided.
-GBCI CE hours and AIA LUs pending approval.
+Worth 2 AIA LUs and 2 GBCI CE hours.

 Thank You To Our Sponsors